Ron Ziegler: Business activities and achievements

 In 1988, Ziegler became president and chief executive of the National Association of Chain Drug Stores, living in Alexandria, Virginia.
 He had previously served as president of the National Association of Truck Stop Operators.
 He was described by leading truck stop advocate William Fay as "a significant factor in expanding the travel plaza and truckstop industry's presence in the nation's capital."
 Hay further credited Ziegler as having achieved "great strides in membership recruitment and expansion of member services."

 Personal life

 In 1961, Ziegler married Nancy Plessinger, with whom he had two children, Cindy and Laurie.

 Ziegler moved to Coronado Shores in Coronado, California, where he died of a heart attack in 2003 at the age of 63.

 In popular culture

 Ziegler appears in the 1976 film All the President's Men as himself in archival news footage.
 He is portrayed in the 1989 television movie The Final Days by Graham Beckel, and in the 1995 Oliver Stone film Nixon by David Paymer.
-The West Wing character Toby Ziegler was named after him.